forcaworks-hs/moneromesh/README.md

 ## License

-ISC License - see LICENSE file for details
+BSD 3-Clause License - see LICENSE file for details